lsst/LDM-493/_guides.rst

 User guides are DM products, much like the software, platforms and datasets they accompany.
 To oversee their delivery, each user guide project is managed by a corresponding working group.

-User guide working groups are a mixture of subject matter experts (SMEs; usually the engineers, scientists, or managers directly involved in building a product) with :ref:`TechDocs <techdocs>` engineers that provide expertise in infrastructure, technical writing, and information architecture.
+User guide working groups are a mixture of subject matter experts (SMEs; usually the engineers, scientists, or managers directly involved in building a product) with the :ref:`Documentation Engineer <doceng>` who provides expertise in infrastructure, technical writing, and information architecture.
 These working groups are structured to solve key management challenges:

 - User guides need strong cohesion and editorial curation, especially in their early development.
   A working group can provide consistent vision to a user guide project.